eove/orca/docs/pki_init.md

 > [!Warning]
 > Part of this process would probably also involve working with another (online) CA as well.
 > We would want to sign that online CA using the offline CA and thus to get a fully functional chain of trust.
-> All work on the offline part of the PKI thus means using your O.R.CA workflow.
+> All work on the offline part of the PKI thus means using your `exploitation manual`'s workflow.

 # Initialisation of the offline vault